amitguptagwl/Java-Rule-Book/Question_52-76.md

 List<Fruit> fruits = new ArrayList<Apple>();//Compilation Error: not allowed
 ```
 <br/>Ans.
-As per Generics rule, List<Apple> is not sub-type of List<Fruit>.
-But since Apple,Strawberry are type of Fruit List.add() allows any type of Fruit.
+As per Generics rule, ChildClass<B> is not the subtype of ParentClass<A>.
+Hence List<Apple> is not sub-type of List<Fruit>.

+But a List<A> can contains all elements of type A so Apple,Strawberry are allowed to go in Fruit list.

 **Q68.
 Explain below code**
 ```java